Lurcher | |||||||||||||||||

 Dog (domestic dog) |

-In England from 1389, the right to keep a dog of any kind used in hunting - specifically stated in the Act of Parliament: None shall hunt but they which have sufficient living in the Anglo-Norman and English of the time: null leverer, ne lerce, nautre chien pur chacer,[1] translated as, no "Greyhound, Hound nor other Dog to hunt; – was limited by law to those qualified, which meant anyone who had lands or holdings or income worth more than 10 pounds per annum; in other words: royalty, nobility, the gentry and the wealthy.
-[4] This law, though repeatedly modified, remained in force until 1831.[5]
+In England from 1389, the right to keep a dog of any kind used in hunting[5] was limited by law to those qualified by possessing lands, holdings, or income worth more than ten pounds per annum; in other words, royalty, nobility, the gentry, and the wealthy.[6]
+This law, though repeatedly modified, remained in force until 1831.[1]

 Lurchers were traditionally bred in England to assist poachers in hunting rabbits and hares.
-Around the world they are kept as sporting dogs and family pets,[9] or to compete in sports such as lure coursing and dog racing.
-In the USA they may compete in lure coursing events through the AKC and the UKC.[10][11]
-Cross-breeds are not recognized by any major kennel club.
-In Canada, where the Canadian Kennel Club prohibits crossbreeding, and in the USA they can be registered with the North American Lurcher and Longdog Association.[12]
+Around the world they are kept as sporting dogs and family pets,[10] or to compete in sports such as lure coursing and dog racing.
+In the United States they may compete in lure coursing events through the AKC and the UKC.[11][12]
+Cross-breeds are not registered and formally recognized by any major kennel club.
+In North America, the Canadian Kennel Club can deprive individual members of their club rights if they have been proven of crossbreeding any breed as in creating lurchers; in the US lurchers can be registered with the North American Lurcher and Longdog Association.[13]